About The SLB

 Conceptualising the Sri Lanka Barometer

-During its inception, the SLB organised discussions with researchers and other experts in the field of reconciliation and held community consultations across the country to ensure that the SLB's theoretical framework reflected the relevant academic discussion and remained grounded in the lived realities of Sri Lankans.
+During its inception, the SLB organised discussions with researchers and other experts in the field of reconciliation and held community consultations across the country to ensure that the SLB's theoretical framework both reflected the relevant academic discussion and remained grounded in the lived realities of Sri Lankans.

 • Dealing with the past